mob-sakai/UIEffect/Packages/src/README.md

 - **Unregistered Variants**: A list of shader variants that are not registered.
 Use "+" button to add variants.
 - **Error On Unregistered Variant**: If enabled, an error will be displayed when an unregistered shader variant is used.
     - The shader variant will be automatically added to the `Unregistered Variants` list.

+> [!IMPORTANT]
+> - The setting file is usually saved in `Assets/ProjectSettings/UIEffectProjectSettings.asset`.
+Include this file in your version control system.
+> - The setting file is automatically added as a preloaded asset in `ProjectSettings/ProjectSettings.asset`.

 <br><br>